colin986/esact_rnaseq_course/README.md

 # ESACT Metabolic and Bioprocess Modelling for Animal Cells Course 2023

-## Introduction
+## Differential Gene Expression analysis

 ---
+This respository accompanys the 'omics course delivered as part of the Metabolic and Bioprocess Modelling for Animal Cells Course 2023 held in Girona, Spain from October 15th-19th.

-This respository enables the reproduction of the differential expression analysis of the RNA-seq data described in:
+The code contained in this repository contains the Linux commands and R commands required to reproduction of the differential expression analysis of the RNA-seq data described in:

 Tzani *et al.* **Sub physiological temperature induces pervasive alternative splicing in Chinese hamster ovary cells** *Biotechnology and Bioengineering 2020* [https://doi.org/10.1002/bit.27365]( https://doi.org/10.1002/bit.27365)